ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: System Design

-Therefore, because of~\ref{l:generate}, \mrd{} has to be in a form that is similar to existing programming languages that LLMs are trained on.
+Therefore, because of~\ref{l:generate}, \mrd{} has to be in a form similar to existing programming languages that LLMs are trained on.
 To help with~\ref{l:robust}, we also want \mrd{} to be strongly typed.
-We tried a syntax similar to TypeScript, but we noticed the LLM-based language parser tended to generate the correct parameters but in the wrong order from time to time.
-Therefore, we decided to use a syntax similar to Swift, which is also a strongly typed language but requires parameter names to be specified in the function call.
+We tried a syntax similar to TypeScript, but we noticed the LLM-based semantic parser occasionally generated the correct parameters but in the wrong order.
+Therefore, we decided to use a syntax similar to Swift, a strongly typed language that requires parameter names to be specified in the function call.